-Group as a lessee
+The Group is a party to operating leases as at reporting date as a lessee on its sales centers.
 Leases in which a significant portion of the risks and rewards of ownership are retained by the lessor are classified as operating leases.
-Payments made under operating leases, net of any incentives received from the lessor, are charged in the consolidated statements of comprehensive income on a straight-line basis over the period of the lease.
+Payments made under operating leases, net of any incentives received from the lessor, are charged under Cost of goods sold and Operating expenses account in the statements of comprehensive income on a straight-line basis over the period of the lease.